 - South African civil servants also have this problem.
 You think the lines at the DMV are long?
 Try going to the Traffic Department, or worse: Homeland Affairs.

-- Its institutional.
+- With civil service, this mentality is institutional.
 A civil servant typically is not rewarded for excelling but is definitely punished for breaking rules.
 This creates a natural bias towards inaction.
 This in addition to the above mentioned job protections.

 - Programmers learn to harness their laziness to do well at their jobs.
 Their entire job is about making computers do people's work for them.
 Naturally, since they understand their own job requirements best, the tools for software developers to do their own work are among the best pieces of software out there.